Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

      [ 1.60713962  0.56869567]]

-The first section labeled ``MANAGER_WARNING`` is a default libEnsemble warning for generator functions that create ``sim_id``'s.
+The first section labeled ``MANAGER_WARNING`` is a default libEnsemble warning for generator functions that create ``sim_id``'s, like APOSMM.
 It does not indicate a failure.

 The local minima for the Six-Hump Camel simulation function as evaluated by APOSMM with libEnsemble should be listed directly below the warning.

-Please see the APOSMM API reference :doc:`here<../examples/aposmm>` for more information.
+Please see the API reference :doc:`here<../examples/aposmm>` for more APOSMM configuration options and other information.

 .. _`Six-Hump Camel function`: https://www.sfu.ca/~ssurjano/camel6.html
 .. _NLopt: https://nlopt.readthedocs.io/en/latest/